-Michelin demonstrated its commitment to making its tyres 100% sustainable by 2050 during Le Mans.
+Michelin demonstrated its commitment to making its tyres 100 percent sustainable by 2050 during Le Mans.

 24 Straight Victories At Le Mans